-College Journeys Working Group
+College Journeys Working Group or School Journeys Working Group

 This group is run by the Educational Visits Coordinator at Rooks Heath or Earlsmead Primary School.
 These groups include a senior member of staff, at least one member of staff who regularly runs ordinary OSAs and/or ORAs, as well as staff involved in the administration of OSAs.
-The purpose of the CJWG is to review recent OSAs using feedback from trip leaders.
+The purpose of the CJWG/SJWG is to review recent OSAs using feedback from trip leaders.
 It also reviews the OSA policies on an annual basis.

-If there is any doubt as to procedure, then staff should contact a member of staff in the Deputy Headteacher's office for further advice.
+If there is any doubt as to procedure, then staff should contact a member of staff in the Associate Headteacher's office for further advice.